 Sometimes it is financial.
 Mortgage rules and interest rates change.
 Lenders can tighten their guidelines.
 A buyer who expected to qualify when they signed may find that the world has shifted by the time the term ends.

 Sometimes it is the market.
-The agreed price might have looked fair when you signed the contract, but if the market slides during your term, you may be locked into a price that is higher than the home is now worth.
-That can make the purchase feel like a bad decision, even if the bank would still approve you.
+Although the price may have seemed fair when you signed the contract, a market slide during your term could lock you into a price exceeding the home’s current worth.
+That can make the purchase feel like a poor decision, even if the bank would still approve you.

 A third concern is responsibility for repairs and maintenance.
-In a standard rental, major items such as the roof, furnace or plumbing are usually the landlord’s responsibility.
-In many rent-to-own contracts, those responsibilities are shifted to the tenant buyer.
-You could be paying above-market rent and still be the one to pay for a new furnace if it fails in the middle of your term.
+In a standard rental, major items such as the roof, furnace, or plumbing are usually the landlord’s responsibility.
+Many rent-to-own contracts shift those responsibilities to the tenant-buyer.
+You could pay above-market rent and still be the one to pay for a new furnace if it fails in the middle of your term.

 There is also the legal side.
 These are not standard one-page Ontario forms you sign in five minutes at a kitchen table.
-They are private contracts, and many are drafted by or for the seller or the program’s company.
+They are private contracts, and the seller or the program’s company often drafts many of them.

-In a standard rental, you are protected by the Residential Tenancies Act.
-There are clear rules about rent increases, notice periods and the limited reasons a landlord can ask you to move.
+In a standard rental, the Residential Tenancies Protection Act protects you..
+There are clear rules about rent increases, notice periods, and the limited reasons a landlord can ask you to move.
 With rent-to-own, the lease may still sit under that Act, but the purchase contract does not.
 Suppose something goes wrong on the purchase side.
-In that case, it can be much easier for the owner or program operator to end the agreement and have you moved out than in a standard landlord-tenant situation, especially if the contract says your option is cancelled the moment you are late or breach one of the conditions.
+In that case, the owner or program operator can more easily end the agreement and have you moved out than in a standard landlord-tenant situation, especially if the contract says they can cancel your option the moment you are late or breach one condition.

 The last risk is the illusion of certainty.
-People often feel that once they sign a rent-to-own contract, their path to home ownership is guaranteed.
+People often feel that they have guaranteed their path to home ownership once they sign a rent-to-own contract.
 In reality, the opposite is true.
 You are committing yourself to a particular property, at a fixed price, on a fixed timeline, with strict rules.
 Life is not always that tidy.

 Who actually qualifies for rent-to-own

 There is a big misconception about who rent-to-own is for.
-A lot of people hear “you need less than five per cent down” and assume this is a way for low-income households, or people with no savings at all, to buy a home.
-That is not how the better programs work.
+Many people hear “you need less than five percent down” and assume this is a way for low-income households, or people with no savings at all, to buy a home.
+That is not how better programs work.

 Responsible rent-to-own providers still do a fairly strict qualification process.
-They want to see a substantial household income, a realistic budget and at least some savings or ability to build savings.
-The whole point is that you are likely to qualify for a regular mortgage at the end of the term, so they will usually run the numbers with a mortgage broker up front to see if that is even realistic.
+They want to see a substantial household income, a realistic budget, and at least some savings or the ability to build savings.
+You are likely to qualify for a regular mortgage at the end of the term, so they will usually run the numbers with a mortgage broker up front to see if that is even realistic.

 The conversation with a good provider sounds more like this.

-“Your credit is bruised right now, but your income is strong, and you have some savings.
+Right now, your credit shows damage, but your income remains strong, and you possess some savings.
 If you stick to this plan, you should be able to qualify in three years, so we are prepared to work with you.”

 A responsible operator will not take someone’s last few thousand dollars if the numbers clearly show there is no way they will ever qualify for the final mortgage.
 That is the theory, at least.
 In practice, not every company is that careful, which is why you want your own team around you, not just theirs.